Artek – Trolley 901 by Alvar Aalto

 Kartell brings transparency into the world of hostess trolleys and serving trolleys with Flip: Flip is a versatile, foldable hostess trolley that presents a successful combination of a metal structure and plastic shelves.

 Flip was designed by Antonio Citterio in cooperation with Toan Nguyen.
 The trolley shelves which are independent of each other consist of polymethyl methacrylate (PMMA).
 They represent the extreme synthesis of functionality and the pursuit of aesthetics with their lens-shaped profile.
-The Flip trolley can be folded after use to save space.view the Shop 2modern.com
+The Flip trolley can be folded after use to save space.SHOP NOW

 Fermob – Luxembourg Serving Trolley